twardlab/spine_registration/README.md

 This repository contains several Python scripts and example notebooks for registering a microscopy image of spinal tissue to an atlas image of the same location.
 Documentation for every function within this package can be found here: https://twardlab.github.io/spine_registration.

-The pipeline contains X key stages:
+The pipeline contains 3 key stages:

 1. Load + preprocess input files (I, J, L, pointsJ)